grpc/grpc-dotnet/src/Grpc.StatusProto/README.md

 is defined to cover most needs.
 The protobuf binary encoding of this extra error information is provided as trailing metadata in the response.

-Not all languages currently have support for this richer error model.
-It is already supported in the C++, Go, Java, Python, and Ruby libraries.
-This NuGet package adds support for C# and .NET.

 For more information on the richer error model see the [gRPC documentation on error handling](https://grpc.io/docs/guides/error/), and the [Google APIs overview of the error model](https://cloud.google.com/apis/design/errors#error_model).